 GOOMBAY DANCE BAND "SEVEN TEARS"

-The band are best-remembered in the UK for their 80s one hit wonder "Seven Tears", which reached #1 for three weeks starting on 21st March 1982, which pushed Tight Fit down to #2 with "The Lion Sleeps Tonight".
+You may well have forgotten about the Goombay Dance Band, as their success was very short-lived.
+They are best-remembered in the UK for their 80s one hit wonder "Seven Tears", which reached #1 for three weeks starting on 21st March 1982, which replaced Tight Fit, pushing them down to #2 with "The Lion Sleeps Tonight".
 The success came just six weeks after another German act, Kraftwerk, had topped the UK singles chart with "The Model".

 Seven Tears UK compilation album (1982)